 - Specify your after-life arrangements (burial service, cremation service, etc.)

-Getting a Will in Georgia
+Getting A Will In Georgia

 Certainly you can create a handwritten will with your signature, however; if it is contested, it may not hold up in court.
-The best way to make certain your desires and preferences will be carried forward is with a Will cretaed by a lawyer.
-Besides being properly written, documented and validated there are specific requirements which must be met.
+The best way to make certain your desires and preferences will be carried forward is with a Will created by a lawyer.
+Besides being properly written, documented and validated there are specific requirements that must be met.
 For a will to be legally binding in Georgia, the following requirements must be met: